spendierk/UND-TKET-Workshop-2023/README.md

 # UND TKET Workshop, March 2023

 On behalf of [Quantinuum](https://www.quantinuum.com/), welcome to the UND TKET Workshop.
-It consists of two 1 hour 30 minute lectures.
-This workshop will explore tools available in [TKET](https://www.quantinuum.com/developers/tket), providing a comprehensive, feature-focused tour of the platform.
+This workshop will explore tools available in [TKET](https://www.quantinuum.com/developers/tket), providing a comprehensive, feature-focused platform tour.
+It consists of two 1 hour 30-minute lectures.

-[TKET](https://www.quantinuum.com/developers/tket) is the leading open-source developer toolkit designed to compile and optimize quantum programs.
-It is platform inclusive allowing it to target the world’s leading quantum hardware, simulators, and quantum computing SDKs like Qiskit.
-It also enhances the performance of every Quantinuum product, including cybersecurity key-generation platform Quantum Origin, quantum computational chemistry and materials science package InQuanto, and lambeq, Quantinuum's quantum natural language processing and computational linguistics toolkit.
+[TKET](https://www.quantinuum.com/developers/tket) is one of the leading open-source quantum software development toolkits (SDKs) designed to compile and optimize quantum programs.
+It is platform inclusive, allowing it to target the world’s leading quantum hardware, simulators, and other quantum SDKs like Qiskit and PennyLane.
+It also enhances the performance of other Quantinuum products, such as the quantum computational chemistry and materials science package InQuanto and lambeq, Quantinuum's quantum natural language processing and computational linguistics toolkit.

 ## Installation
 First, make sure that a recent version of Python is installed on your machine.
 You can check this in a terminal: